 Those who desire something simple and easy to use are going to like Toggl.

-Teams, agencies, and freelancers can all use this software, and it gives you a bigger picture of how you’ve spent your time.
+Teams, agencies, and freelancers can all use this software, giving you a bigger picture of how you’ve spent your time.
 You also get basic features, such as reporting and time tracking.
 Advanced features are also included for a fee.
 These consist of emailing reports and automating your timesheet management.

-When using this program, you can break down the data and get various reports.
+Using this program, you can break down the data and get various reports.
 Plus, you can work on any device.
 Get the app on your computer or download it to your smartphone or tablet.
 Either way, it’s easy to set it up and start timing yourself when you work.
 Remote work and sleep often have a terrible relationship, but when using good tools like this, you can help make life easier for yourself and your remote team.

 The Toggl interface is simple, but it’s quite easy to use.
 Of course, there is a free plan called Basic.
 There are more limited reporting capabilities.
 The other plans include Starter ($9 per month per user), Enterprise (customized pricing), and Premium ($18 per month per user).
 Toggl also offers a free trial of any plan for a full 30 days.